A homeschool family considering homeschool high school is a different kind of homeschool commitment.

 Our second daughter had to consider how she would structure her final three years of high school.

 A little bit of school?
-A little bit of homeschool?
+A little bit of homeschooling?
 One or the other?
 On-line classes primarily?
 Continue learning at her bakery job?
 Choir?
 Dance classes?
 Private school a city away?

 Encouragement from Lee Binz helped to facilitate our second daughter’s high school education at home: